differui/asss/README.md

-# bcss
+# ASSS
-> A toy implementation of simple CSS preprocessor.
+> A toy CSS preprocessor implementation with SASS like grammar.

 ## Setup